acho224/TBD/weather_app.md

 ## Use Case

-User's start by entering some personal settings.
+User's start by logging in and entering some personal settings.
 These settings include:

 - Temperature level that is considered hot
 - Humidity level that is considered as humid